ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/README.md

 #### YARRRML (https://rml.io/yarrrml/matey/#)
 A set of rules has been written to fit the Hackathon ontology model.
 These R2RML rules have been written and parsed using the Yarrrml matey tool.
 In our cases:
-* [hackathons.rml.ttl](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/Ontologies_and_data/hackathons.rml.ttl): Rules mapping the hackathons associated to judges, prizes, and Judging Criteria.
+* [hackathons.rml.ttl](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/Ontologies_and_data/hackathons.rml.ttl): Rules mapping the hackathons associated to judges, prizes, and judging criteria.
 * [participants.rml.ttl](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/Ontologies_and_data/participants.rml.ttl): Rules mapping the participants associated with skills.
 * [projects.rml.ttl](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/Ontologies_and_data/projects.rml.ttl): Rules mapping the projects associated with hackathons, technologies, and team members.